Rishit925/Bert-Sarcasm-Detector/README.md

 ## 📌 Project Overview

-This project is an end-to-end NLP application that detects whether a news headline is **Sarcastic** or **Not Sarcastic** using a fine-tuned **BERT (bert-base-uncased)** model.
-The project includes an interactive Streamlit web interface, a FastAPI REST API with Swagger documentation, and Docker support for containerized execution.
+The project includes an interactive Streamlit web application deployed on Streamlit Community Cloud, a FastAPI REST API with Swagger documentation, and Docker support for containerized execution.

 The application provides: